zeen101/issuem/readme.txt

 * IssueM is GPL

 == Changelog ==
+= 1.2.8 =
+* Fixing featured thumbnail shortcode to show categories properly
+* Adding filter and CSS class for no articles found message on articles shortcode
+* Add getting started video and text to issuem help page

 = 1.2.7 =
 * Adding Order Direction to IssueM Article Widget
 * Adding limit/next/previous capability to archive list